codecat/godot-tbloader/Readme.md

 same map parsing code using the original [libmap](https://github.com/QodotPlugin/libmap) and a modified [C++ port](https://github.com/EIRTeam/qodot/tree/4.0) of it.

+# Archived
+Thanks to everyone for supporting TBLoader over the years, I really appreciate all the contributions.
+However, I am no longer actively using TBLoader myself, and I have mostly moved over to using [func_godot](https://github.com/func-godot/func_godot_plugin), which I highly recommend as a maintained replacement for TBLoader - it's everything I've wanted TBLoader to be and more.

+The original readme is retained below.

 # Why not Qodot?
 Qodot is great!
 It works really well.
 I initially made TBLoader because I wanted to try several different approaches to creating meshes, including creating a bunch of `CSGMesh3D` inside of